johnoneil/fspec/README.md

 * Filesystem structure is validated *without* scripts, regex soup, or tribal knowledge.
 * The format is intentionally small and constrained.
 * Additions to the `.fspec` are easy, but should be discussed by shareholders.
 This allows filesystem conventions to be subject to a carefully controlled review.
+* LLMs will plainly be heavily involved in maintenance of large filesystems. `.fspec` allows a way to explicitly define filesystem structure and file naming conventions such that LLMs (and human teams) can make informed decisions.

 ---